Trendy Sneakers and Shoes from Nordstrom's Anniversary Sale 2021

-If you're like us, you're always on the lookout for good shoe and sneaker deals.
-Right now the Nordstrom Anniversary Sale has just that: a ton of deals on all types of footwear from top fashion brands.
+If you're anything like us, you're always on the lookout for good deals on shoes and sneakers.
+The Nordstrom Anniversary Sale has just that: a ton of deals on all types of footwear from top fashion brands.
 And it arrived just in time as we head back to school and the office.
-With so many styles on sale, it can be a little overwhelming, but we've done the shopping for you!
+With so many styles on sale, navigating Nordstrom shoes can be a little overwhelming, but we're to help by doing the shopping for you!

 The department store's biggest sale event of the year includes markdowns on sneakers, heels, sandals, running shoes, booties, boots and flats.
 Shoppers can find their favorite names among the deals such as Steve Madden, Adidas, UGG, Nike, Marc Fisher LTD, Vans, Vince Camuto, Tory Burch and more.
 From stylish shoes to practical footwear, you'll find it all at the Anniversary Sale.